Skip to main content

 Temporary housing

-The main housing duty means the council must provide suitable housing for you, usually until they make a final offer of longer term housing.
+This is called the main housing duty.
+The main housing duty means the council must find you suitable longer term housing.

 The council can make a final offer from the housing waiting list if you're on it.